 Paul Nuttal, a former Nonstop guest who founded Sustainable Ski Bums and teaches snowboarding in Japan, says: “Do your research and check out what companies are doing to reduce their environmental footprint, and how they are giving back to the environment.
 Particularly look out for the materials that are being used in the equipment.”

 We like: Open Wear, a Swiss outerwear brand, focus on combining high performance with ethical production, sustainable materials and openness.
-Grown Skis are pioneering eco ski design, using sustainably harvested wood cores and volcanic basalt rock fibres.
-Picture are an eco-driven brand, creating organic, recycled and bio-sourced products for skiing, snowboarding and the outdoors.
+Grown Skis have been pioneering eco ski design, using sustainably harvested wood cores and volcanic basalt rock fibres.
+Picture Organic Clothing are an eco-driven brand, creating organic, recycled and bio-sourced products for skiing, snowboarding and the outdoors.
 And we must mention Patagonia who, for decades, have been breaking trail in becoming a responsible company and creating forward-thinking products for the outdoor industry.

 MAXIMISE GEAR LIFE

-We all love new gear but need to reduce the amount going to landfill every season.
+Forget fast fashion and get the most from your gear to help reduce the amount going to landfill every season.
 Take a step back and think about whether your equipment has come to the end of its life.
 Quality gear has longevity, and a repair should be your first port of call – so always check whether the manufacturer can help.
-And if not, think duct tape.

 When you do wear through your gear and upgrade, don’t just cast it away.
 One person’s rubbish is another’s treasure.
 Donate it to a good cause, like a youth program or recycle scheme – you’ll feel good and help the environment too.